 Convenience seldom plays a role in the timing of your child’s illness or injury.
 Take the sudden earache at 3 in the morning…or a fall down the stairs on a Sunday afternoon.
 Sporting injuries are more likely in the evening or on a weekend.

-This year’s influenza season is making its presence well known.
 Should influenza find its way to you and your family, you will be faced with the decision to seek medical care or let the virus run its course.
 Trust the judgement of your health care provider regarding testing and treatment.

 Browse by Author